Cyber-69/NezusSpam-Join/README.md

 Wait for the console to close.

-And the interface will start.
+And the interface will start where everything will be shown simply.

 # CONTACT
 Discord: GHCyber#0069